8 Collagen Benefits: When to Take, Dosage, Supplements, Collagen Foods and More

 Some still think collagen is a low quality protein source with little upside.
 Incomplete proteins lack the balance of amino acids needed to make them complete, leaving them less effective for building muscle.

 If you’re interested in building muscle, this article are not for you.
 However, if you care living a long, pain free and productive life, read more, because these collagen benefits are fascinating.

-I’ll explain how conventional thinking about protein misses the point with respect to collagen.
-Benefits include:
+You'll learn how conventional thinking about protein misses the point with respect to collagen.